Fruited Jewel Cookies

 - Red and/or green candied cherries, halved

 - In a large bowl, cream butter and confectioners' sugar until light and fluffy.
-Beat in the egg yolk, preserves, orange peel and vanilla.
+Beat in the egg yolk, preserves, orange zest and vanilla.
 Combine flour and salt; gradually add to creamed mixture and mix well.
 Cover and refrigerate for 2 hours or until easy to handle.

 - Roll dough into 1-in. balls.
 In a shallow bowl, beat egg white until foamy.
 Place pecans in another shallow bowl.
 Dip each ball into egg white, then into pecans.

 - Place 2 in. apart on ungreased baking sheets.
 Bake at 350° for 10-12 minutes or until lightly browned.
 While still warm, press a cherry half into the center of each cookie.
 Remove to wire racks to cool.
-Yield: 3 dozen.